Adrian Ursea

-Adrian Dante Ursea (born 14 September 1967) is a Romanian professional football manager and former player, who is currently in charge of Challenge League club Yverdon Sport.
+Adrian Dante Ursea (born 14 September 1967) is a Romanian professional football manager and former player, who most recently was manager of Challenge League club Yverdon Sport.

 Early life

 Born in Slobozia, Ursea completed his schooling in Ploiești.

 Playing career

 Ursea played 102 games for the Romanian top flight side Petrolul Ploiești, and also played for various clubs in Switzerland.

 Coaching career

 After his retirement, Ursea went into coaching, and for four years was technical director at Swiss side Neuchâtel Xamax.
 On 4 December 2020, he became the manager of OGC Nice after Patrick Vieira was dismissed.
 He left Nice by the end of the 2020–21 season.